nuxeo-sandbox/nuxeo-dam-dashboard-plugin/README.md

 The plugin will be placed in the `target` folder.

+# Experimenting

+You can run the application without installing it in Nuxeo:

+    grunt serve

+By default a proxy is created to localhost to handle Nuxeo authentication.
+You can modify `Gruntfile.js` to change the proxy settings.

 # Deploying

 It is recommended to deploy the marketplace package.
 But the plug-in may be installed directly as well.